stalyatech/upython-docs/stalya/tutorial/timer.rst

     >>> tim
     Timer(4)

-The stalya is telling us that ``tim`` is attached to timer number 4, but it's not yet initialised.
+The simpleRTK is telling us that ``tim`` is attached to timer number 4, but it's not yet initialised.
 So let's initialise it to trigger at 10 Hz (that's 10 times per second)::